This bright yellow beverage is traditionally made by warming up cow’s or plant-based milk with turmeric and other spices, such as cinnamon and ginger.

-That said, evidence on the cancer-fighting benefits of ginger, cinnamon and curcumin remains limited.
+That said, evidence on the cancer-fighting benefits of ginger, cinnamon and curcumin in people remains limited.

 In India, golden milk is often used as a home remedy against colds.
-In fact, the yellow drink is touted for its immune-boosting properties which may be due to its ingredients.
+In fact, the yellow drink is touted for its immune-boosting properties.

-For instance, research shows that curcumin has antibacterial, antiviral and antifungal properties which may help prevent and fight infections (50).
+Test-tube studies suggest that curcumin has antibacterial, antiviral and antifungal properties which may help prevent and fight infections (

-The ingredients in golden milk also have strong antioxidant and anti-inflammatory properties which may further strengthen your immune system (55).
+The ingredients in golden milk also have strong antioxidant and anti-inflammatory properties which may strengthen your immune system (

 Summary The ingredients used to make golden milk have antibacterial and antiviral properties which may protect your body from infections.
 Their antioxidant and anti-inflammatory properties may strengthen your immune system as well.